artanata1/Artanata/README.md

    5. The final product is a chatbot application with NLP (Natural Language Processing)

 ### Project Resources:
-- Roles and responsibilities \n
+- Roles and responsibilities
-  MD : create a mobile app so that it can be linked to the API \n CC : Creating website interfaces, building training infrastructure, creating NLP and NLU APIs. \n ML : Manage financial reporting automation with Classification algorithm type in Supervised Learning.
+  MD : create a mobile app so that it can be linked to the API CC : Creating website interfaces, building training infrastructure, creating NLP and NLU APIs.
+  ML : Manage financial reporting automation with Classification algorithm type in Supervised Learning.

-- Dataset: \n
+- Dataset:
   Ministry of Industry (Smart Sentra Kemenperin, eSmartIKM, Pemetaan Industri Menengah)